AI safety, ethics, and governance

 Can GPT-3 Pass a Writer's Turing Test?
 (Elkins and Chun, Journal of Cultural Analytics 5.2, September 2020)

-• Martin Paul Eve, The Digital Humanities and Literary Studies (Oxford University Press, 2022) — footnote 88.
+• Martin Paul Eve, The Digital Humanities and Literary Studies (Oxford University Press, 2022) — page 57, with full citation at footnote 88.

 • The writer's Turing test concept has been adopted as a named framework across philosophy of AI and NLP evaluation.